What is Normalized EBITDA and Why It Matters

 Private Equity Targets

-When evaluating potential LBO candidates, private equity firms scrutinize normalized EBITDA carefully because it drives:
+When evaluating potential LBO candidates, private equity firms scrutinize normalized EBITDA with particular intensity because it directly drives multiple aspects of the transaction:

-• Leverage capacity (debt typically sized as multiple of EBITDA)
+• Leverage capacity (debt typically sized as 4-6x EBITDA, so adjustments affect borrowing)

 Strategic Acquisitions

-Strategic buyers may accept more aggressive adjustments if they plan significant integration:
+Strategic buyers may accept more aggressive adjustments if they plan significant integration and can identify specific value-creation opportunities:

-However, sophisticated strategic buyers still distinguish between seller add-backs and buyer synergies.
-They'll pay for legitimate normalization but negotiate separately for synergy value.
+However, sophisticated strategic buyers still distinguish between seller add-backs (normalizing to market conditions) and buyer synergies (value the acquirer uniquely creates).
+They'll pay for legitimate normalization that any buyer would realize but negotiate separately for synergy value specific to their ownership.

 Different Industries

-Certain adjustments are more common in specific sectors:
+Certain adjustments are more common and material in specific sectors.
+Understanding industry norms helps evaluate whether proposed add-backs are reasonable.

-Real estate intensive: Related party rent adjustments are frequent when owners hold property separately.
+Real estate intensive businesses: Related party rent adjustments are frequent when owners hold property separately.
+Manufacturing or retail companies often have substantial real estate that creates normalization complexity.

 Interview Applications